-- Almost one in five (19 per cent) of UK adults feeling hopeless
+- Almost one in five (19%) of UK adults feel hopeless

-- More than one-quarter (27 per cent) of unemployed people feeling hopeless
+- More than one-quarter (27%) of unemployed people feel hopeless

-- Almost one-third (31 per cent) of people with pre-existing mental health conditions feeling hopeless
+- Almost one-third (31%) of people with pre-existing mental health conditions feel hopeless

-- At same time, level of anxiety and worry falls among UK adults overall
+- At the same time, the level of anxiety and worry falls among UK adults overall

-Almost one in five UK adults surveyed felt hopeless because of the pandemic during the first half of June, according to new research.
+According to new research, almost one in five UK adults surveyed felt hopeless because of the pandemic during the first half of June.